Admissions Frequently Asked Questions

 Only if there are not more siblings than there are places available.

 If there are more siblings than places, then the distance criterion will be used as a tie breaker to determine who will be offered the places available.
-E.g. if there were 3 places available and 4 siblings then the 3 siblings that live closest to the College would be offered the places.
+E.g. if there were 3 places available and 4 siblings then the 3 siblings that live closest to the Academy would be offered the places.

 SIBLING CRITERION: My child has a sibling at another Haberdashers' Academies Trust South school and I would like to apply for Borough Academy, will they be considered under the sibling criterion?